trapcodeio/abolish-docs/docs/validators/additional.md

 " Hello ".trim().toLowerCase();
 // Result: str === "Hello"

-// Can also be written as
+// Using Chain method
-const str = Abolish.attempt("  Hello  ", "string:trim,toLowerCase"); // chain method
+const str = Abolish.attempt("  Hello  ", "string:trim,toLowerCase");
 // Result: str === "hello"

 // Any `String` method that does not require arguments can be chained